SAP/styleguides/clean-abap/CleanABAP.md

 - You typically use `HASHED` tables for **large tables** that are **filled in a single step**, **never modified**, and **read often by their key**.
-Their inherent memory and processing overhead makes hash tables only valuable for large amounts of data and lots of of read accesses.
+Their inherent memory and processing overhead makes hash tables only valuable for large amounts of data and lots of read accesses.
 Each change to the table's content requires expensive recalculation of the hash, so don't use this for tables that are modified too often.